 Hi _____!
 I hope all is well with you and your family.
 Do you have a minute that I could talk with you?

 Thanks!
-I’d like to tell you about the camp I’m going to this summer and ask for your help.
+I’d like to tell you about the camp I’m going to and ask for your help.
 This summer, I’ll be at Peacebuilders Camp, which is a sleep-away summer camp where I’ll get to meet new people and learn ways I can change the world and create more peace & justice.
 I’m particularly excited about __________ [something you’re excited about going to camp].

 Peacebuilders Camp is run on a sliding scale to help make sure all kids are welcome at camp.
 I offered to help fundraise to make sure no kid is turned away because they don’t have enough money.
 I’ve made ______ [peace cranes, peace fans, Peacebuilder cookies, or something else] and would love to give you one as a thank you.
 Would you be willing to give $10 or $20 (or more) to help me go to this camp and to support other kids whose families might not be able to afford it?